corazza/Graviton/README.md

             -dts    - run the simlation <float> times faster than the real universe (-dts 2 makes the planets travel two times faster, for example).
             -cdt    - run the simulation with a constant delta-time of <float> (in seconds, overrides -dts).
             -do     - draw orbits.
 Update them each <float> real seconds and keep them in memory for <float> real seconds.
+            -i      - call the interrupt_handler defined in userdata/user.py each <float> simulated seconds.

         Flags (none required):